SilentCatD/react-state-view-controller/README.md

 )
 ```

-Note that this hook is not intended by default to cause re-render, it's just simply trigger callback
+Note that this hook is not intended by default to cause re-render, it just simply triggers callback

 ## Conclusion